-Lawn Bowls at St Kilda Sports Club – 66 Fitzroy Street, St Kilda
+Lawn Bowls at St Kilda Sports Club

 A very popular afternoon activity is a round of barefoot lawn bowls at the St Kilda Sports Club.
 Casual bowls is suitable for people of all ages and abilities and is lots of fun.
-You will find the club on the far corner of Albert Park.
+After the match you can relax with a drink in the friendly bar.

-Sailing from the Royal Melbourne Yacht Squadron – Pier Rd, St Kilda
+Sailing from the Royal Melbourne Yacht Squadron

 Learn to sail at one of the oldest sailing clubs in Australia.
 The club has courses for children as young as seven as well as adults.
 Sailing can be thirsty work so luckily there is a fantastic bar at the Yacht Club with wonderful views of Melbourne that you can access if you know a member too.

-Things to do in St Kilda – Eat and Drink
+Where to eat in St Kilda

-Baker di Chirico – 149 Fitzroy Street, St Kilda
+• 149 Fitzroy Street, St Kilda

 I would cross town for the baked goods from this little St Kilda bakery.
 The bread made here is some of the best in Melbourne and you will often find queues out the door.
 Baker di Chirico are also famous for their nougat.

-*Top pick* Seafood feasts at Claypots – 213 Barkly Street, St Kilda
+*Top pick* Seafood feasts at Claypots Seafood Bar

-One of my all time favourite Melbourne eateries, Claypots is an institution and rightly so.
+One of my all time favourite Melbourne eateries, Claypots Seafood Bar is an institution and rightly so.
 In a casual and friendly environment you will eat some of the freshest and tastiest seafood imaginable.
 There is often live music in the bar next door and the whole experience makes for a great night out.